maliMirkec/personal-website/site/articles/in-search-of-a-css-developer-job.md

 After Twitter, I wanted to try my luck on search engines like Google and DuckDuckGo.
 The first search term I tried was "css developer job remote."
 The first two pages were full of job searching sites.
 Some of these sites, like Turing and Toptal, are freelancing platforms.
 You must go through the vetting process to be accepted to the network to apply for a job.
 Although I am a member of some of these platforms, I didn't want to use them since I tried to cut the middle man.

-Fun fact: if you search for "css developer," you might find my Toptal article about CSS roles as a top result.
+_👉 Fun fact: if you enter the “css developer” term in the search engine, you might find [my Toptal article about CSS roles](https://www.toptal.com/css/why-you-need-a-css-developer) as a top result._

 Other results included sites like We Work Remotely, Arc, Jooble, SimplyHired, etc. Job postings on almost all of these sites had one of the following problems if not all of them:

 - not a CSS developer job,
 - outdated job postings,
 - not a remote position, or
 - salary is too low.

 When arriving at these sites, you're thinking: "Wow, there are a lot of CSS jobs."
 But when taking a closer look, you realize that most listings are not CSS jobs.
 Instead, most of them are React, Vue, or other forms of full-stack or front-end positions.
+Unfortunately, I don’t possess any JavaScript framework skills, and I think [you don’t need React for building websites](/articles/you-don-t-need-react-for-building-websites/).

 Some sites, like Arc, show job postings from a few months ago or last year.
 I mean, these sure cannot still be open now.